downlinko/downlinko.github.io/_posts/development/messaging/2018-10-02-download-install-apache-activemq.md

 When prompted to `Terminate batch job`, Type "<kbd>Y</kbd>" followed by <kbd>ENTER</kbd>.

-The console will return to the prompt and Apache ActiveMQ is shutdown.
+The console will return to the prompt and Apache ActiveMQ is shut down.

 <img src="{{ site.url }}/assets/images/posts/development/messaging/apache-activemq-quit-command.png" alt="apache activemq quit command">